delattre1/go-github-actions-v2/README.md

 # Example of result with access to github webpage
 ## This was done in my [personal repository](https://github.com/delattre1/go-github-actions-v2)

-After a PR we can verify that the github actions runned with success
+- After a PR we can verify that the github actions runned with success
 ![sh1-status]
-Here we can check that the matrix with different Go versions and different OS runned without errors
+- Here we can check that the matrix with different Go versions and different OS runned without errors
 ![sh2-summary-matrix]
+- Only opening one job to see a sample result for the test
 ![sh3-sample-results]
+- Now we are pushing a new tag, the expected result would be a new version on our DockerHub
 ![sh4-after-pushing-tag]
+- Here we can confirm that the image was build and uploaded with success!
 ![sh5-dockerhub-sample]

 <!-- MARKDOWN LINKS & IMAGES -->